 While United Way Suncoast and its statewide partners continue to advocate on public policy issues, we also aim to fulfill a leadership role in times of crisis.
 Never did that role take on more importance than at the end of September when Hurricane Ian devastated the state of Florida.
 We not only assisted our United Way partners in Lee and Collier counties, helping deliver immediate relief to those hard-hit areas, but we also ignited mid- and long-term recovery efforts that continue to help recovering families today.

 That’s why we devoted $500,000 to the effort.
-We also continue to accept donations to our Make It A Million campaign to leverage those dollars.
 We’ve already played a vital role in teaming with Amazon to provide mattresses and fungicide (for mold removal) to Arcadia and Myakka City residents who suffered severe flood damage.
 The investment also will address a number of issues, including funding navigators who will help victims navigate the maze of paper work required to attain federal and state support.

 With You, We’re Stronger